team-spaceship/projector-clock/README.md

-# projector clock
+# projector dashboard

-This app will show a clock on Lumos
+Dashboard for lumos